Juryeon/obsidian-git-sync/NOO/THE PROCESS OF CREATING LIFE/CONCLUSION.md

    In Book 3, we shall see how the fundamental process, applied interatively, thousands and thousands of times throughtout the landscape of a modern city has the capacity to generate living structure at every level.
 By looking at examples of the kind of city which living process generates, the reader will, I hope, begin to grasp the real meaning of living struture.

 4 / THE FAR-DISTANT FUTURE

+ In certain respects, some of  the processes I have described in this book have something in common with anci